ainspector/issues/README.md

 # AInspector Sidebar Issues
-Select the Issues to post an issue or feature request for AInspector Sidebar.
+Select the Issues tab above to post an issue or feature request for AInspector Sidebar.